 There’s no predetermined amount of time during which a person must stay at a drug detox program.
 Since the needs of every patient are different and unique, the process might take one person ten days while another completes the drug detox program in a week.
 However, most people require between one and two weeks to overcome physical drug addiction and complete detoxification.
 With the body stabilized and cleansed, the treatment phase of recovery can begin, which will address the mental and emotional underpinnings of drug addiction.

 However, by detoxing in a drug detox facility, a person will receive treatments that alleviate much of the discomfort of withdrawal, making their experience much less unpleasant than it would be trying to detox on their own.
-With continuous supervision, professional care provided by experienced staff, and the use of comfort medications, patients are comfortable and can simply relax while their bodies are cleansed of drugs.
-Additionally, by making drug detoxification a more pleasant and serene experience, detox facilities are actually improving each patient’s potential for success by ensuring that withdrawal doesn’t discourage them from persevering through the recovery process.
+With continuous supervision, professional care provided by experienced staff, and the use of comfort medications, patients are comfortable and can simply relax while their bodies are cleansed of toxins.
+Additionally, by making drug detox a more pleasant and serene experience, facilities are actually improving each patient’s potential for success by ensuring that withdrawal doesn’t discourage them from persevering through the recovery process.

 In addition to providing comfort, drug detox centers also afford a level of reassurance and safety to patients who might feeling intimidated by the prospect of recovery.
 When a person attempts to detox on their own at home, they receive no professional care or supervision that would monitor their symptoms and ensure that they don’t become dangerous.
 This means that if those symptoms reach the point of maximum severity, a person’s very life can be in danger; however, choosing to detox in an actual detox program guarantees that a person will remain safe throughout the process.
+Some people even consider medical detox to be a form of harm reduction because, just like a needle exchange program, detox provides potentially life-saving care to drug users as well as exposure to the idea of recovery.

 Although choosing a drug detox program might seem to be a relatively straightforward and almost thoughtless process, but there are many more factors involved than you might think.
 For one things, you don’t want to book a bed in the first drug detox center that comes up in your search results since you couldn’t be sure that the facility and program would offer everything you would need.
 Therefore, before choosing a detox facility, it’s essential to sit down and determine what, exactly, your needs are and what types of things you will need to have them met.
 Additionally, there are a number of important considerations that you probably wouldn’t even think about.
+For instance, some member of the LGBT community might prefer a center that specializes in LGBT addiction.

 According to estimates, there are more than fifteen thousand facilities dedicated to treating addiction in the U.S. The sheer number of potential drug detox centers is astounding and makes the prospect of narrowing down those facilities to the one that best fits your needs seem more unlikely than searching for a needle in a haystack.
 While many people have left this up to chance and subsequently had multiple attempts at recovery, that’s not the only option that’s available to you.
 We are Detox Local, and we’ve made it our mission to help anyone who has been suffering from drug addiction to take the first steps of recovery by finding the drug detox program that’s right for them.